Why You Should Separate Your Business and Your Marketing Email Sending

-If you share outbound email servers with other customers of your provider, then your sending is subject to the behavior of all of these other customers as well.
-If their sending causes the server to get black listed, then that affects your email as well.
+If you share outbound email servers with other customers of your provider, then your sending can be impacted by their behavior.
+If they are sending spam and get the server blacklisted, then that affects your emails as well.
 The only thing that protects you in these cases is the policies of your email provider.
 Better yet, use a dedicated server from LuxSci and don’t share your email servers with anyone else.

 Recommendations for Successful Emailing

-- Use good deliverability tactics and best practices for your marketing email messages.
+- Using good deliverability tactics and best practices for your marketing email messages.

-- Send your marketing email messages through separate email servers from your business email so that black lists and throughput issues do not affect your business email.
+- Sending your marketing email messages through email servers separate from your business email so that black lists and throughput issues do not affect your business email.

-- Ensure that your business email provider has good policies and controls in place to ensure that other customers do not affect your email’s deliverability.
+- Ensuring that your business email provider has good policies and controls in place so that other customers do not affect your email’s deliverability.

 - 8 Factors That Influence IP Reputation and Email Deliverability